top of page

 A

+Competition offers a higher level of dance training for your child.
+During the first month of classes students work on basic technique and steps that will be included in their routine.
+This month is treated like an audition and allows the instructor to get a feel for the group’s level.
 Students will spend the next couple of months learning challenging choreography and then perfecting the performance and presentation of the dance.
-Our competitive team attends 4 competitions each year throughout Ontario.
+Our competitive team attends 3-4 competitions each year throughout Ontario.
 At these competitions students will have their routines judged against other routines from other dance schools across Ontario, Quebec and even the United States.

 Q